Replacing an old rubber roof with IB PVC roofing membrane in Lowell, MA.

 On the last day we installed the special order 5″ wide face drip edge, which we installed over the IB membrane, and welded down a 6″ IB cover tape to the drip edge and the roof.
 All joints between the 10 foot sections of the drip-edge sealed according to IB installation spec to prevent roof damage from expansion and contraction of the metal.
 A 2″ foil-tape was placed over the joint and a 5″ IB flashing material was welded on top.
 We also replaced the old cedar clapboard siding, which was rotted and fell apart after we removed it to install the roof to wall flashing.
 Although it does not seem like a lot of work, it actually took us an entire day to complete.
 As the last finishing touch, we installed a 5″ two-way membrane vent in the center of the roof.

-When you choose to go with a quality flat roofing product like IB Flat Roofs and a professional contractor, you will not be paying twice for a new flat roof and dealing with roof leaks and finding your rubber roof installer to fix the leaks, like the one bellow:
+When you choose to go with a quality flat roofing product like IB Flat Roofs and a professional contractor, you will not be paying twice for a new flat roof, dealing with leaks and frantically searching for your rubber roof installer to fix the leaks, like the one bellow:

 Leaking rubber roof in Quincy, MA, installed directly over asphalt shingles:

-Getting IB roof installed on you flat roof in Massachusetts:
+Getting an IB roof installed on you flat roof in Massachusetts

 If you have a flat roof in Lowell, MA, or another city in Massachusetts, we can install and IB PVC flat roofing membrane on the roof of your home or business – fill out our roofing estimate and price quote request form and don’t forget to use our roofing price calculator to estimate your roof replacement costs, and compare prices to EPDM rubber, Tar and Gravel roofing.